-Before going any further you'll want to pull out your old Spotlight to compare and contrast any differences.
+Before going any further pull out your old Spotlight to compare and contrast any differences.

-Don't cut huge numbers of patches at one time, regardless of how many layers your cutter will go thru.
-You're after accurate angles to sew.
-I cut a max of two layers at one time.
+Don't cut huge numbers of patches at one time, regardless of how many layers your rotary cutter will go thru.
+You want accurate angles to sew.
+I cut a maximum of two layers at one time.

-For an odd angle like the Corner Beam, accuracyd is more important to me than speed.
+For an odd angle like the Corner Beam, accuracy is more important than speed.

 The ruler is a bit big and awkward shaped.

-If you find yourself really liking the Studio 180 ruler family (as I have recently found for myself) you're going to want to keep them handy—and safe.
+If you find yourself enjoying the Studio 180 ruler family (I surprisingly do!) you want to keep them handy—and safe.